leoisl/paper_pandora2020_analyses/README.md

 These folders/files refer to sequencing-technology-dependent analyses, present in the folders `illumina_analysis`, `illumina_analysis_with_filters`, `nanopore_analysis`, and `nanopore_analysis_with_filters`.
-For details about the filters applied in these results, see Methods section in the paper manuscript.
+For details about the filters applied in these results, see the Methods section in the paper manuscript.

 ## enrichment_of_FPs